 - The first documented sighting of bison by a European, in the new world, was by Álvar Nunez Cabeza De Vaca in 1528 in a place known today as Galveston Texas.

 - Texas has a state bison association named; the Texas Bison Association.

 - Texas ranks #1 in the number of bison farms according to the 2012 USDA census report and the top 10 for bison numbers.
 The average herd size in Texas is small, but the level of interest and activity in start-ups and herd-expansions is very high.

-- The citizens of San Angelo, once home to the historic Concho Creek herd, fought to preserve a family group and herd at the state park for interpretive purposes, because the citizens of San Angelo Texas considered them culturally significant.
+- The citizens of San Angelo, once home to the historic Concho Creek herd, fought to preserve a family group and herd at the state park for interpretive purposes because the citizens of San Angelo Texas considered them culturally significant.

-- The ‘American Buffalo’ was inducted to the Texas Trail of Fame in 2008, along with 7 other figures intrinsic to American and Texas western heritage.
+- The ‘American Buffalo’ was inducted into the Texas Trail of Fame in 2008, along with 7 other figures intrinsic to American and Texas western heritage.
 The Texas Trail of Fame is a virtual chronological history of our western heritage in the United States, Texas, and the Fort Worth Stockyards National Historic District.

 - Texas has an official State Bison Herd.
 These animals are the descendants of the Charles Goodnight herd that roamed the historic JA Ranch during the 1800’s.

 - During the 83rd Texas legislature, 2013, three pieces of bison legislation were successful: